The Rover, Barnacle Bill, and Yogi.

 These are the findings of Mars Pathfinder.

-- Rounded Pebbles were found - a result from analysis of the landing site, the rocks, and the soils.
+- Rounded Pebbles, Cobbles and possible Conglomerates were found - a result from analysis of the landing site, the rocks, and the soils.

-- there were a variety of rocks deposited by a catastrophic flood
+- showed that there were a variety of rocks deposited by a catastrophic flood

 - suggestive of a water cycle kind of like that of Earth

-- suggests that there was more warmth & more water in Martian past history
+- suggestive of more warmth & more water in Martian past history

 - remaining questions include: how fast, & where was the Martian water flowing, what was the capacity of the flood?